scrtlabs/salad/README.md

 Bob to manually submit a note each time.
 This might help with liquidity. <- I'm verifying this.
 I'm not sure if there's a Relayer solution that would permit this.
+4. Frontrunning: Enigma transactions are encrypted therefore more difficult to frondrun.
+Frontrunning withdraw is possible with ZK mixers.

 #### On Economic Abstraction
 Other than for his deposit (which could be replace by a proxy